michael/documents-legacy/substance-0-5-0.md

 # Roadmap

-Substance 0.5.0 will be a full rewrite, using a completely new **distributed** architecture, but with reusing a lot of code that's already there.
-This release should solve all the issues we identified while building our current Prototpye 0.4.0.
-We'll rewrite the editing component so we don't have to use `contenteditable` anymoer.
+**Substance 0.5.0** will be a full rewrite, using a completely new **distributed** architecture, but with reusing a lot of code that's already there.
+This release should solve all the issues we identified while building our current prototype 0.4.0.
+We'll rewrite the editing component so we don't have to use `contenteditable` anymore.
 Documents will be manipulated by operations, so we can reconstruct every revision at any time.

 We've got a tough roadmap to get a first working prototype out, with basic functionality.